jk-85/doorbell_clientserver/README.md

 This is not needed: I also soldered 2 wires on the left button and 2 wires on the middle button (usually the middle-click from the wheel, works only if your mouse has a wheel and/or middle-button).
 Reason was to have some additional self-made "GPIO"-pins (or "GPO"-pins because only reading and NOT writing) for future projects to get more signals for the mouse electronics board.

 ## Do this at your own risk and only if you know what you're doing, I'm not responsible for any damages that could happen, doorbell electronics could vary and voltage could vary, measure it first and measure the current your relay gets.
-Then I opened the front cover of the doorbell where the wagner hammer sits and connect my (full-wave) rectifier in parallel with the coil from the wagner hammer.
+Then I opened the front cover of the doorbell where the hammer sits and connect my (full-wave) rectifier in parallel with the coil from the hammer.

 ## TCP-Client
 Used compiler for windows 7 (could work on other windows platforms too): [Download compiler](http://win-builds.org/doku.php/download_and_installation_from_windows).
 My used compiler-version was 1.5.0